Maze Learning using a Hyperdimensional Predictive Processing Cognitive Architecture: The CogNGen Cognitive Architecture

-CogNGen also implements a replay mechanism in the form an episodic memory constructed with MINERVA.
-Information is transferred to this memory through an intermediate working buffer, where pieces of a transition (partial experience) are progressively stored as they are encountered throughout the agent-environment interaction process.
-Specifically, once the buffer contains at least a partial transition $(\mathbf{z}_t, \mathbf{a}^{ext}_t, \mathbf{a}^{int}_t, \mathbf{r}_t)$ where $\mathbf{r}_t \in \mathcal{R}^{1\times1}$ (ensuring the reward scalar is in vector form), our episodic memory module $\mathcal{M}$ (which is created alongside a starting transition buffer $\mathcal{S}_0$) is updated iteratively according to the following algorithm: \begin{enumerate} \item Create a window (buffer) $w$ of length $L$ -- each slot is filled with empty values (zero vectors of the correct length).
-Store the start transition $\mathbf{m}^{exp}_0 = [\mathbf{z}_0, \mathbf{a}^{ext}_0, \mathbf{a}^{int}_0, \mathbf{r}_0]$ in buffer $\mathcal{S}_0$. \item Store $\mathbf{m}^{exp}_t = [\mathbf{z}_t, \mathbf{a}^{ext}_t, \mathbf{a}^{int}_t, \mathbf{r}_t]$ at the last position (index $L$) of the window $w$ and delete the entry at position $0$. \item Flatten $w$ into a single vector $\mathbf{w}_{mem}$ and store this item by updating episodic memory $\mathcal{M}$. \item If episode terminal has been reached, go to Step 1, else go to Step 2. \end{enumerate} The above algorithmic memory updating process is repeated continually until the end of the simulation.
-Note that we also impose an upper bound on the total number of transitions stored in $\mathcal{M}$ (as is done with standard experience replay buffer implementations) -- if this upper bound is exceeded, we remove the earliest transition stored $\mathbf{m}^{exp}_t$ in $\mathcal{M}$ and update $\mathcal{S}_0$ accordingly.
+CogNGen implements long-term memory through a MINERVA~2 module.
+Information is transferred to this memory through an intermediate working memory buffer, where pieces of a transition (partial experience) are stored as they are encountered during the agent-environment interaction process.
+Specifically, once the buffer contains at least one partial transition $(\mathbf{z}_t, \mathbf{a}^{ext}_t, \mathbf{a}^{int}_t, \mathbf{r}_t)$ ($\mathbf{r}_t \in \mathcal{R}^{1\times1}$) , our long-term MINERVA~2 $\mathcal{M}$ (which is created alongside a starting transition buffer $\mathcal{S}_0$) is updated according to the following algorithm:

-To sample an episode from the episodic memory module $\mathcal{M}$, the following algorithm is executed: \begin{enumerate} \item Create window $w$ of length $L$, initialized with empty values.
-Sample $\mathbf{m}^{exp}_0 \sim \mathcal{S_0}$ and place it in the last position $L$ in $w$. \item Remove the item at position $1$ in $w$ and use $\mathcal{M}$ to hetero-associatively complete/predict $\mathbf{m}^{exp}_{t+1}$ via Equation \ref{eqn:minerva_retrieve}. \item Store $\mathbf{m}^{exp}_{t+1}$ at last position $L$ within $w$. \item Repeat steps 2 through 4 until episode terminal reached. \end{enumerate} The algorithm above is repeated until $K$ episodes have been sampled.
-To create a mini-batch of transitions that can be used to then trigger a synaptic weight update of the motor-action and dynamics models, we randomly sample select/create $B$ transitions $(\mathbf{z}_j, \mathbf{a}^{ext}_j, \mathbf{a}^{int}_j, \mathbf{r}_t, \mathbf{z}_{j+1})$ from each sampled episode.

-When using the episodic memory $\mathcal{M}$ above, we do not update the motor-action and dynamics models online but instead update their parameters only when $\mathcal{M}$ is sampled.
-This breaks down the CogNGen computational process into two steps/phases at each time step of simulation: 1) the processing step (Figure \ref{fig:cogngen_processing}), followed by 2) the learning step (Figure \ref{fig:cogngen_learning}).
+The above process is repeated until the end of simulation.
+We impose an upper bound on the number of transitions stored in $\mathcal{M}$ -- if this bound is exceeded, we remove the earliest transition $\mathbf{m}^{exp}_t$ stored in $\mathcal{M}$ and update $\mathcal{S}_0$ accordingly.